 - Social liberation – external environment considerations that can help in changing

 - Emotional arousal

 - Self-reevaluation – emotional appraisal regarding the issue by weighing the pros and cons of change.

 - Commitment – acknowledging that you are the only one that can speak, respond and act for yourself.

 - Countering – planning and substituting unhealthy responses with healthy responses.

-- Addiction is not a life-long sentence in SMART
+- Addiction is not a life-long sentence

 - Meetings are self-help groups rather than support groups